Alder Steve King

 I wanted to share a few important updates on issues in the City, and in particular, our area.
 We now have the ability to update our own website area, and to push out information via e-mail when updates are posted.
-If you haven't before, please take a moment and sign up for District 7 updates through the link on my home page.
+If you haven't before, please take a moment and sign up for District 7 updates through the link on the left.
 It's definitely the most efficient and economical way for me to share information with you.

-Crime-related items have certainly taken center stage in recent months.
-A rash of robberies at the intersection of Maple Grove and McKee/PD, as well as other events in the City overall, have generated a lot of correspondence.
-I can assure you that every Council member prioritizes public safety as the foundation of our quality of life in Madison.
-Our Police Department has been laser-focused on helping to solve these crimes (which included the capture of the likely culprits of a majority of the robberies).
-More importantly, however, our police continue to focus on proactive ways to engage the community through neighborhood police officers and involvement with neighborhood resource teams which are active in more crime-troubled areas of the City (there are none directly in District 7).
-As mentioned below, the Council approved a funding strategy to create a new Midtown Police Station on the near west side (off of Mineral Point road) that will be fully operational in 2019, but have some capacity before then in a phased approach.
+Like other Council members, I view public safety as the foundation of our quality of life in Madison and a key budget priority.
+Our police continue to focus on proactive ways to engage the community through neighborhood police officers and involvement with neighborhood resource teams which are active in more crime-troubled areas of the City (there are none directly in District 7).
+As mentioned below, the Council continued a funding strategy to create a new Midtown Police Station on the near west side (off of Mineral Point road) that will be fully operational in 2019, but have some capacity before then in a phased approach.
 It is hoped that this will help the overburdened West Side Police District and provide a more equitable and efficient spread of resources within the City.

 Stay plugged in!
 The Police Department's webpage continues to be a great place for information.
 Sign up for the "Blotter" feature which allow you to receive updates.
 Check out the West District's page to sign up for this and for other important information and links.
 MPD also has a Twitter account and Facebook page.